 No matter how new they might be, wash them, and wipe them down with some rubbing alcohol.

 I taped the stem before I started painting the orange of my pumpkin, and it just so happens that my paint color was Pure Pumpkin.
 Painting on glass isn’t hard, but it isn’t necessarily easy either.
 The first coat went on easily.

 I found squirting the paint on the glass, thickly, then using the foam brush to lightly spread it over the first layer.
 Too much brushing will remove the first layer of paint.

-Once the orange fully dried, remove the tape.
-I chose to not put tape over the orange and just free handed the green paint.
+Once the orange is fully dried, remove the tape.
+I chose to not put tape over the orange and just free-handed the green paint.

 Some tea lights on top, set on top of my beautiful hutch and I have started my Autumn/Halloween decorating.
 Without having to take it down in a few weeks.

 Do you do much decorating for Halloween?